treadwell/Linux-Server-Configuration/README.md

 ```
 sudo apt install python-pip
-pip install psycopg2
+sudo apt-get install python-flask
-pip install flask
+sudo apt-get install python-sqlalchemy
-pip install sqlalchemy
+sudo apt-get install python-psycopg2
-pip install oauth2client
+sudo apt-get install python-oauth2client
-pip install requests
+sudo apt-get install python-requests

 ```

 14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
-Make sure that your .git directory is not publicly accessible via a browser!

 * Validate apache2 install by accessing `http://http://54.208.34.181/` via web browser.
 The Apache2 Ubuntu Default Page should be displayed.
 * Configure Demo WSGI app by editing the `/etc/apache2/sites-enabled/000-default.conf` file and adding `WSGIScriptAlias / /var/www/html/myapp.wsgi` just before the closing `</VirtualHost>` tag.